SonarSource/sonar-scanner-azdo/extensions/sonarqube/overview.md

   * **Run Code Analysis** task, to actually execute the analysis of the source code.
 Not required for Maven or Gradle projects.
   * **Publish Quality Gate Result** task, to display the quality gate status in the build summary.
 This tasks is optional, as it can increase the overall build time.
   * Analysis of the branches and the **pull requests** of your projects
-* A **deployment gate** allowing you to control your deployment process by checking the status of the Quality Gate of the last build related to the release pipeline executed.

 **Note for TFS installations older than TFS 2017 Update 2**: to install the extension, please follow instructions available on the ["SonarQube Extension 3.0" documentation page](https://docs.sonarqube.org/display/SCAN/SonarQube+Extension+3.0).